google/or-tools/ortools/sat/doc/solver.md

 ## Printing intermediate solutions

-In an optimization model, you can print intermediate solution.
+In an optimization model, you can print intermediate solutions.
 You need to register a callback on the solver that will be called at each solution.

 The exact implementation depends on the target language.